 That reason will usually have been asserted under this Privacy Notice, or may otherwise exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership of an organisation such as an alumni or parents’ association has been requested).

 The rights under Data Protection Law belong to the individual to whom the data relates.
-However, AHLU will sometimes rely on parental authority or notice for the necessary ways it processes personal data relating to students – for example, under the parent contract, or via a form.
+However, AHLU will sometimes rely on parental authority or notice for the necessary ways it processes personal data relating to students – for example, via a form.

 Where consent is required, it may in some cases be necessary or appropriate – given the nature of the processing in question, and the student’s age and understanding – to seek the student’s consent.
-Parents should be aware that in such situations they may not be consulted, depending on the interests of the child, the parents’ rights at law or under their contract, and all the circumstances.
+Parents should be aware that in such situations they may not be consulted, depending on the interests of the child, the parents’ rights at law, and all the circumstances.

 In general, AHLU will assume that students’ consent is not required for ordinary disclosure of their personal data to their parents, e.g. for the purposes of keeping parents informed about the activities, progress and behaviour, and in the interests of the student’s welfare.
 That is unless, in the AHLU’s opinion, there is a good reason to do otherwise.